Using Auto GPS at Walt Disney World

 Disney’s on-property navigation signs are good, but they don’t always take you on the most efficient route, and for the hotels and smaller destinations it is often necessary to know what general area of the World you need to get to.
 Only once you reach that area will the signs start displaying directions to specific resorts.
-If you don’t know (for example) that Saratoga Springs is in the Downtown Disney Resort Area, you may have trouble navigating to it just by following the road signs.
+If you don’t know (for example) that Saratoga Springs is in the Disney Springs resort area (formerly Downtown Disney), you may have trouble navigating to it just by following the road signs.

 Using a GPS receiver is a great way to avoid many of the navigation hassles associated with driving in and around the World.
 In theory, you just select your destination from the GPS unit’s internal list of hotels, restaurants, amusement parks, etc. It calculates an efficient route and gives you spoken navigation instructions to get you there.
 If you take a wrong turn, most modern units will just calmly recalculate a new route and start giving you new instructions to get you back on track.
 In unfamiliar locations, a good GPS is a huge advantage, allowing you to focus on the road while it gives you the upcoming turns.
 It has complete knowledge of every road and it never gets mad at you because you took the wrong exit.